• Skip to primary navigation

 How to Store

-This water is best stored in a pitcher in the fridge so the lemon, ginger, cucumber, and jalapeño continue to infuse their flavor into the water.
-You can also pour it into smaller batches in water bottles.
+Fridge This water is best stored in a pitcher in the fridge so the lemon, cucumber, and ginger-infused water continue to impart their flavor into the water.

 Feel free to use the serving tool adjustment below by hovering your mouse over the number next to "Servings" in the recipe card.

-If you'd like, freeze your citrus in the freezer overnight and use in your water like ice cubes.
+Freezer If you'd like, freeze your citrus in the freezer overnight and use in your water like ice cubes.
 They will thaw slowly in the fridge.

 You can also freeze the water itself.
 I recommend straining the infused water and freezing in popsicle molds or ice cube trays.
 Once frozen, move to a sealable plastic or silicone bag.